Segovia vs Toledo: Choosing a Madrid Day Trip

 As mentioned in the Segovia section, it’s hard to say whether Toledo or Segovia is more expensive or cheaper than the other.
 Prices for entry to sites, food and other things are relatively the same.

 The main thing where Toledo and Segovia can differ price-wise is that Toledo does have a few more popular tourist sites that charge entry.
-Generally, entry into most sites is around €3 per person, however, if you visit a number of different places, this can all add up.
+Generally, entry into most sites is around €3 per person, however, if you visit many different places, this can all add up.

 What Toledo has that Segovia does not, however, is a tourist bracelet that, for a flat fee, grants you access to seven different sites for the cost of entering fewer than three at full price.